 Ray: It’s in Belgium.

-No, I don’t know a killer by the name of Ray.
-Those were the opening lines of the movie ‘In Bruges‘.
-This dark and wickedly funny movie was also one of the reasons why I had to visit this beautifully-preserved medieval city.
+Ray is Colin Farrell in the dark and wickedly funny movie ‘In Bruges’.
 Shot entirely in the old city of Bruges, the story is about 2 Irish hitmen (played by bushy-browed Colin Farell and the excellent Brendan Gleeson) sent to Bruges to lie low after a botched job.

-The dialogue is mostly sharp, witty and a bit coarse, but I was fascinated by the backdrop of Bruges in the move.
+The dialogue is sharp, witty and coarse, but I was more fascinated by the backdrop of Bruges in the move.
 I had to include Bruges in my plans.
-In fact, most English speaking tourists who came to Bruges had already seen the movie and most were enamoured by it.

 I hadn’t bargained for the ridiculously high number of tourists though, and they were all over the place.
-Buses and buses of them, many in orderly groups walking around and being led by guides, others sightseeing on boats floating through the many canals … they were everywhere.
+Not nice.
+Buses and buses of them, many in orderly groups being led around like dumb sheep by their herders.
+Many others were sightseeing on boats floating through the many canals … damn, they were everywhere.

-After I tired of the crowds, I would simply point my bike in the opposite direction and explored the less popular parts of the city.
+After I tired of the crowds, I pointed my bike in the opposite direction and explored the less popular parts of the city.
 Unencumbered freedom on wheels.
 Again, advantage cycle-tourer.

 One of the first things I do when visiting a new place is to get a free map.
 I loved the one that I found at the campsite reception.
 It’s called ‘Bruges.
 Free map for young travellers’.
 Instead of the usual boring spin, this particular leaflet dished out tips and advice in a very tongue-in-cheek manner.
 The introduction, and some of the tips, deserve a mention here: